On the Front Panel page, you can see basic information about your Firebox, connected servers, your network, and network traffic.

-- External Bandwidth — This widget graph shows real-time throughput statistics for all the device interfaces in kilobytes.
+- External Bandwidth — This graph shows real-time throughput statistics for all the device interfaces in kilobytes.
 The Y axis (vertical) shows the cumulative throughput value of kilobytes sent and received over an interface since the last time the device was powered on or rebooted.
 The X axis (horizontal) shows the time interval included in the graph.

-- CPU — This widget graph shows CPU usage and average load over the selected period of time.
+- CPU — This graph shows CPU usage and average load over the selected period of time.

-- Memory — This widget graph shows the usage of Linux kernel memory over a period of time.
+- Memory — This graph shows the usage of Linux kernel memory over a period of time.

 From the Top Panels, you can see real-time data about the currently active connections through your Firebox .
 Each panel shows the connection rate, number of bytes transferred through the connection, and the number of hits.